jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 * Demo: Customizing Validation Error Responses
 * Demo: Validating Input when Updating a Resource with PUT
 * Demo: Class-level Input Validation with IValidatableObject
+* Demo: Class-level Input Validation with a Custom Attribute